huyldth1908041/T1908E-Java-Servlet-ASM/README.md

 type /admin to go to dashboard page

-Use left menu to navigate in web sites Or:
+Use left menu to navigate in web sites or you can type:

-To create new food go to /admin/food/create
+/admin/food/create to go to create new food page

-To manage list food navigate to /admin/food
+/admin/food to navigate to manage foods page

-To create new food category go to /admin/category/create
+/admin/category/create to create new category

-To manage list food category navigate to /admin/category

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+/admin/category to see all cateogories in restaurant

 ## Application screenshots
 Dashboard page